• Skip to primary navigation

 Quick and easy khara pongal with couscous

-If you want to compare the nutritional value of rice and couscous, then the latter has less calories, little more protein and less carbohydrates when compared to Rice.
+If you want to compare the nutritional value of rice and couscous, then the latter has less calories, little more protein and less carbohydrates when compared to rice.
 These nutritional values usually go up and down depending on your serving size.
 Please note there is no good or bad food.
 All food groups consumed in moderation and regular workout is always healthy, so never blame the food.

 Ingredients to Make Couscous Khara Pongal